Newsroom > DHHS News Release

 Tadd Barrow, UN-L Water Quality Extension, (402) 472-7783

-Signs are being posted to advise the public to use caution, and the swimming beaches at the lakes will remain closed during the health alert.
+Signs have been posted to advise the public to use caution, and the swimming beaches at the lakes will remain closed during the health alert.
 The public is advised to avoid activities that could involve accidental ingestion of water, and to make sure their pets don’t drink from the lake.
 People can still use the public areas for picnics and other outdoor activities.

 The state will continue to conduct weekly sampling at 47 recreational lakes through September.
-Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, www.deq.state.ne.us.
+Monitoring will end for the year after the September 29 sample.
+Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, www.deq.state.ne.us .